korysergey55/goit-js-hw-14/README.md

 Task-1

 It will count and output to the console the number of categories in ul#categories, i.e. li.item elements.
-For each li.item element in the ul#categories list, it will find and output to the console the text of the element's title (the <h2> tag) and the number of elements in the category (all <li>'s nested in it).
+For each li.item element in the ul#categories list, it will find and output to the console the text of the element's title. the <h2> tag and the number of elements in the category all <li>'s nested in it.

 Task-2